rodger0531/foobook-mirror/UI/README.md

 	NOTE: PLEASE CREATE A NEW ENTRY EVERYTIME YOU COMMIT A CHANGE TO THIS FOLDER.
 =======================================================================================

+06/03/2014 - Abdi

+	- Updated 'allResults.html' to include the neccessary css files

-06/04/2014 - Philip
+06/03/2014 - Philip

 	- Added the message.html and the supporting CSS and JS files.
 	- We have multiple scrollable options.
-	- The actual message boxes are depending on the iptuted text.
+	- The actual message boxes are depending on the inputed text.
 So they resize.

-05/04/2014 - Philip
+05/03/2014 - Philip

 	- Added the profile.html page and the supporting CSS and JS files.
 	- This is only a sceleton so we can start matching the database with the UI.